Classroom Based Training

 Students are required to provide their results so that it can be confirmed they are equivalent to IELTS 5.5.

-If students do not fulfill the requirements for the above English language competency, students may choose to enrol in English Language Intensive Courses for Overseas Students (ELICOS) classes (with any other ELICOS colleges)**.
-Students are required to provide the results of their ELICOS which are equivalent to IELTS 5.5 to pass the entry requirements for the enrolment.
+If students do not fulfill the requirements for the above English language competency, students may choose to enroll in English Language Intensive Courses for Overseas Students (ELICOS) classes (with any other ELICOS colleges)**.
+Students are required to provide their results of their ELICOS which are equivalent to IELTS 5.5 to pass the entry requirements for the enrolment.

 **Note that the college does not deliver ELICOS.

-For additional information regarding the specific units listed please visit www.training.gov.au (FNS50222 – Diploma of Accounting).
+For additional information regarding the specific units listed please visit www.training.gov.au (FNS40222 – Certificate IV in Accounting & Bookkeeping).

 Work functions in the occupational areas where this qualification may be used are subject to regulatory requirements.
 Refer to the relevant regulator for specific guidance on requirements.